 - Stir Fried Green Beans: A side of stir-fried green beans with garlic offers a refreshing, light contrast to the rich and savory shrimp dish.

-- Chili Garlic Oil: Adds a delightful spice enhancing the flavor even more.
+- Homemade Chili Garlic Oil: Adds a delightful spice enhancing the flavor even more.

 - Egg Fried Rice: Serve your cereal shrimp with egg fried rice for a heartier option, complementing the dish with fluffy, flavorful rice mixed with scrambled eggs and veggies.